About our program

 - Work-oriented skills required by employers.

-Green River College has completed a review and revision of the program and is scheduled to begin accepting new applicants for Fall 2020.
-Please contact the Career & Advising Center to discuss new program options.
+The Green River College CAD program is accepting new students bi-annually during the Fall and Spring quarters.
+Please contact the Career & Advising Center or the Program Coordinator to discuss new program options.

 Degrees & Certificates